Analysis | Showcase of attrition: Picking the 2022 NBA All-Star Game starters

 Frontcourt: Nikola Jokic (Denver Nuggets), LeBron James (Los Angeles Lakers) and Rudy Gobert (Utah Jazz)

 Although he trails James and Curry by a wide margin in the fan voting, Jokic (26.1 PPG, 13.8 RPG, 7.6 APG) is the West’s deserving captain on this ballot.
 The reigning MVP leads the league in Player Efficiency Rating, Win Shares and a host of other advanced statistics while single-handedly keeping the injury-ravaged Nuggets in the West’s playoff mix.
-Jokic has surpassed James and Chris Paul as the NBA’s most effective passer and positioned himself alongside Curry and Antetokounmpo among the league’s most indispensable players.
+Jokic has surpassed James and Chris Paul as the NBA’s most effective passer and has positioned himself alongside Curry and Antetokounmpo among the league’s most indispensable players.
 Denver would probably have the West’s worst record without him.

 James (29 PPG, 7.7 RPG, 6.3 APG) continues to own the ballot box, pulling in a league-leading 6.8 million votes through three rounds, and he will serve as a captain for the fifth straight year if he can fend off Curry (6 million).
 Even though the middling Lakers have been a dysfunctional mess, James should skate to his 18th all-star selection thanks to his impressive production.
-A discussion about whether the 37-year-old James has earned a starting spot purely on merit, rather than popularity, will need to wait until at least 2023.
+A discussion about whether the 37-year-old has earned a starting spot purely on merit, rather than popularity, will need to wait until at least 2023.

-Any hope for a robust debate over the final starting spot was lost when Leonard and Williamson opened the season on the shelf and George, Davis and Green all sustained untimely in-season injuries.
-That leaves Gobert (16 PPG, 15.1 RPG, 2.3 BPG) as the winner by a process of elimination, topping Karl-Anthony Towns, whose Minnesota Timberwolves are too far back in the standings.
-Gobert is perennially overlooked in the fan vote, but he’s kept the Jazz near the top of the West standings by leading the league in rebounding and covering up for a roster filled with subpar defenders.
-For evidence of Gobert’s importance, consider that Utah went 1-4 and conceded 119 points per game during his recent stint in the health protocols.
+Any hope for a robust debate over the final starting spot was lost when Leonard and Williamson opened the season on the shelf and George, Davis and Green suffered untimely in-season injuries.
+That leaves Gobert (16.0 PPG, 15.1 RPG, 2.3 BPG) as the winner by a process of elimination, topping Karl-Anthony Towns, whose Minnesota Timberwolves are too far back in the standings.
+Gobert is perennially overlooked in the fan vote, but he has kept the Jazz near the top of the West by leading the league in rebounding and covering up for a roster filled with subpar defenders.
+For evidence of Gobert’s importance, consider that Utah went 1-4 and conceded 119 points per game during his recent stint in the health and safety protocols.

 Backcourt: Stephen Curry (Golden State Warriors) and Ja Morant (Memphis Grizzlies)

 Curry (26 PPG, 5.3 RPG, 6.2 APG) has cooled slightly since he opened the season by playing the best basketball of his career and becoming the NBA’s all-time leader in three-pointers.
 Even so, his singular ability to command extra defensive attention has paired with Golden State’s own sturdy team defense to turn the Warriors into a leading contender.
 As was the case during Curry’s MVP years, his value is often best seen by the success of the teammates.
-Andrew Wiggins, Otto Porter Jr. and Gary Payton II have all proved to be pleasant surprises.
+Andrew Wiggins, Otto Porter Jr. and Gary Payton II have proved to be pleasant surprises.

 The West’s second backcourt spot is the toughest call among the starters, although it’s made slightly easier with Lillard out of the picture.
 If the pick was made primarily on contribution to winning, Phoenix’s Chris Paul would get the nod.
 After all, the Suns hold the league’s best record because the 36-year-old Paul has enjoyed impeccable health and delivered countless times in late-game situations.
 If the pick was made primarily on individual production, Dallas’s Luka Doncic would be the guy thanks to his sky-high usage rate and reliable stat-stuffing.

-But Morant (25.3 PPG, 6 RPG, 6.9 APG) offers the best of both worlds: The Grizzlies are the West’s third seed and have posted a top-10 offense, while their star point guard has raised his numbers across the board.
-At 22, Morant has proved equally capable of dazzling with his highlight plays and dissecting opposing defenses in the fourth quarter, and he will become the first Grizzlies player to start in the All-Star Game since Marc Gasol in 2015 if he can hold off Doncic in the fan vote.
+But Morant (25.3 PPG, 6.0 RPG, 6.9 APG) offers the best of both worlds: The Grizzlies are the West’s third seed and have posted a top-10 offense, and their star point guard has raised his numbers across the board.
+At 22, Morant has proved equally capable of dazzling with his highlight plays and dissecting the opposing defense in the fourth quarter, and he will be the first Grizzlies player to start in the All-Star Game since Marc Gasol in 2015 if he can hold off Doncic in the fan vote.